pablodecm/phd_thesis/src/102_chapter_2.md

 remnants in the detectors, mainly originating from low-energy inelastic proton scattering processes.

+![Multiple interactions in a single bunch crossing as recorded by the CMS detector during a special high-pile up luminosity at the end of 2016 [@McCauley:2231915].
+The reconstructed interaction vertices are shown using orange circles while the yellow lines represent the trajectories of charged particles.
+](gfx/102_chapter_2/highpileup1_4.png){#fig:pileup width=70%}

-In fact, at the collision point of one of the general purpose detectors at the LHC, the most likely outcome of any given bunch crossing at the nominal design luminosity of $1 \times 10^{34} \textrm{cm}^{-1} \textrm{s}^{-1}$ is about 25 *soft* scattering interactions (i.e. low momentum transfer), producing hundreds of low energy particles all around the collision region, as depicted in Figure [add].
+In fact, at the collision point of one of the general purpose detectors at the LHC, the most likely outcome of any given bunch crossing at the nominal design luminosity of $1 \times 10^{34} \textrm{cm}^{-1} \textrm{s}^{-1}$ is about 25 *soft* scattering interactions (i.e. low momentum transfer), producing hundreds of low energy particles all around the collision region, as depicted in Figure [-@fig:pileup].
-Quite rarely, given the small relative cross section of *hard* scattering processes in comparison with the total scattering cross section as discussed in Section [-@sec:pheno], some of the produced interactions might involve a large momentum transfer between partons, which is characteristic of the fundamental physical processes of special interest at the LHC, such as the production of a Higgs boson.
+Quite rarely, given the small relative cross section of *hard* scattering processes in comparison with the total scattering cross section as discussed in Section [-@sec:pheno], one of the produced interactions might involve a large momentum transfer between partons, which is characteristic of the fundamental physical processes of special interest at the LHC, such as the production of a Higgs boson.
+The probability of two or more hard interactions happening in the same bunch crossing is really low, and can be safely neglected for any practical purposes.